danthegoodman1/icedb/README.md

 ```

 Additionally, a `_partition` property can be pre-defined on the row, which will avoid running the `part_func` and
 use this instead (for example if you calculate this on ingest).
-This property will be dropped before copying the row
+This property will be deleted from the row before
-if `auto_copy` is enabled.
+insert, so if you intend on re-using the row or intend for that to be stored in the row, you should provide an
+additional property named something else (e.g. `__partition` or `partition`).
+You can use `preserve_partition=True`
+to prevent IceDB from deleting this property on each row.
+Generally it's faster to delete it, as the time to delete
+for large batches is smaller than the extra data copy time.

 ### Sorting Order (`sort_order`)